mithraiclabs/psyoptions-docs/docs/how-it-works.md

 Economic theories have proven that it is not beneficial to exercise a contract early.
 But this is not TradFi.
 The composability of PsyOptions American V1 provides many use cases outside of pure volatility trading, portfolio hedging, etc. where exercising early will most certainly happen.
-Lets take protocol XYZ that is running a liquidity mining program that incentivized new liquidity providers with At The Money (ATM) contracts that expire in 10 years.
+Let's take protocol XYZ that is running a liquidity mining program that incentivized new liquidity providers with At The Money (ATM) contracts that expire in 10 years.
 As long as project XYZ continues to grow, these contract holders will most cetainly exercise early.